 - A female telepath is forced to face the consequences of her actions.

 - The victim of a violent murder has the last laugh on his assailant.

 - An amateur philosopher discovers that there is more to Heaven than meets the eye.

 Likewise, Jennings writes ‘circular’ stories in which stories end on the note that this weird thing will continue on forever.
 Characters in Paul Jennings stories are forced to face the consequences of their actions.
 Underdogs (victims) get the last laugh against their opponents.
-The stories are set in apparent utopias, where there is more to ordinary life than meets the eye.
+The stories are set in snail under the leaf settings, where there is more to ordinary life than meets the eye.